jjanus12/oad_hol/lab01.md

 - No expertise or previous experience is required.

 - All screen shots are examples ONLY.
-OCI UI is being updated thus some screenshots in the instructions might be different than actual UI.
+Oracle Cloud Infrastructure User-Interface is being updated thus some screenshots in the instructions might be different than actual UI.

 ### Objective